jaspector

 Town office hours listed in public directory materials are 8:00 AM to 5:00 PM Monday through Friday

-Typical inspection sequence: Clerk intake, inspector review, then clerk issuance if compliant
+Typical sequence: Clerk intake, inspector review, then clerk issuance if compliant

-Do I need a building permit in Town of Granite, OK?
+01 Do I need a building permit in Granite, OK?

 Granite requires a separate permit before erecting, enlarging, constructing, relocating, substantially improving, repairing, placing, altering, moving, or demolishing covered structures.

-How much does a building permit cost in Town of Granite, OK?
+02 How much does a building permit cost in Granite, OK?

-How do I apply for a building permit in Town of Granite, OK?
+03 How do I apply for a building permit in Granite, OK?

-What work is exempt from building permits in Town of Granite, OK?
+04 What work is exempt from building permits in Granite, OK?

+Not all construction work requires a permit in Granite, OK.
 The following work is generally exempt: Ordinary repairs costing $500 or less do not require a permit.
+When in doubt, confirm with the local building department before starting work.